MttAI-dev/MTT-WoW-BfA/README.md

 - All Mist of Pandaria zones spawns
 - All Draenor zones spawns
 - All Legion zones spawns
-- All BFA spawns (up to 8.0.1)
+- All BFA spawns (up to 8.2.5)

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/DuelistRag3/WoWarriors/pulls).
+If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/MttAI-dev/MTT-WoW-BfA).

 ## Requirements

-Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows, Linux and macOS.
+Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows.

 ## Install